 The Typical File Format

 The media that you utilize in your karaoke machine should be produced with the CDG file format.
 The CDG or Compact Disc plus Graphic format is a file that includes two segments.
 First, the CDG file will include the basic audio that the song is played back with.
-Second, there is the graphic display that will appear on a computer or karaoke machine.
+Second, there is a graphic display that will appear on a computer or karaoke machine.
 The graphics should be timed to where certain things will appear at specific moments within the song.
 This should entail the lyrics, although some other graphic embellishments may be incorporated as well.

 Can Discs Work?